dh-notes/pandoc-workflow/sample.md

 # Case 2: Working with Bibliographies

 In this scenario, we will use Zotero to export our bibliographic references as BibTex files, and call those formatted citations in our project document using simple @tags, or "citation keys."
 [BibTex](http://www.bibtex.org/) is a plain text format for listing references.
-Though this export process can be automated using Robin Wilson's [autozotbib](http://rtwilson.com/academic/autozotbib) plugin (which provides the option to edit the default format of those citation keys), we will be covering a project-by-project model here.
+Though this export process can be automated using Robin Wilson's [AutoZotBib](http://rtwilson.com/academic/autozotbib) plugin (which provides the option to edit the default format of those citation keys), we will be covering a project-by-project model here.

 Open Zotero (standalone or Firefox plugin version) and navigate to the folder containing the references you would like to use in your project.
 Click the settings wheel and select "export."
 Select BibTex, and save the resulting .bib file to the same directory containing your project.
+Let's call it "project.bib" for simplicity's sake.

-If you open this .bib file,
+If you open this project.bib file with your plain text editor, you will see a list of items in the following format:

 ```
 @article{gratzinger_was_2011,